All information related to the different types of doctoral theses is set forth in Articles 34, 36, and 37 of the USC Doctoral Studies Regulations.

 2. Quality Indicators

-• Name Impact Factor (IF) in the year the contribution was published
+- Impact Factor (IF) for the year the contribution was published

-• Category ranking (tertile or quartile in the JCR or similar index relevant to the thesis's subject area)
+- Category ranking (tertile or quartile in the JCR or a similar index relevant to the thesis's subject area)

 3. Indication of the content in the thesis chapters

-Indicate the thesis chapters where content from the contribution is reproduced or used.
+Specify the thesis chapters where content from the publication is reproduced or used.

 4. Contribution of the PhD candidate to the publication

-Clear description of the tasks performed.
-For example: study design, data collection and analysis, etc.
+Clear description of the tasks performed, for example: study design, data collection, analysis, etc.

 AT THE END OF THE THESIS - ANNEXES